jackdbd/zig-tour/slides/how-to-learn-zig.md

 </Transform>

 <!--
-You learn Zig like you learn any other language: by writing it and reading good libraries.
+You learn Zig like you learn any other language: by writing it and reading the code of good libraries.

 All talks are good.
-It's like you are watching the nth intro tutorial on a new JS framework.
+It's not like you are watching the nth intro tutorial on a new JS framework.
 -->